 Sunday is Family Day, and a slightly gentler affair.
-If you have children, take them to the opening ceremony, J'ouvert, where a procession of brightly costumed kids sets the tone for the weekend’s festivities.
+If you have children, take them to the opening ceremony, J'Ouvert, where a procession of brightly costumed kids sets the tone for the weekend’s festivities.
 The main parade is on Monday: an overwhelming spectacle of dancers, bands and floats, and definitely one for those of us more inclined to party.

 But there’s so much more to Carnival than the parades: booming sound systems are spread out around the surrounding streets, along with food stalls, bars and hawkers (look out for the legendary Roti King).
-Sound system highlights to catch include Rappatank and Gaz’s Rocking Blues, a staple of Carnival since 1981 – but it doesn’t matter if you can’t find them, as half the fun is wandering around, following your ears.
+Last year's 'Sound Systems' highlights included Rappatank and Gaz’s Rocking Blues, a staple of Carnival since 1981 – but it doesn’t matter if you can’t find exactly what you're looking for when half the fun is wandering around, following your ears.

-Adults, take note: warm-up parties and afterparties are BIG – keep an eye out for some of the city's best jazz, funk, soul and afro-pop outfits, who flock to Ladbroke Grove for the occasion.
-London's nightlife is also in the loop: legendary gay club Heaven is putting on a four-room afterparty to remember, with everything from soca to club anthems.
-It's seven hours long, beaten only by West Side Story's twelve-hour epic at the Mason's Arms in Kensal Green.
+Adults, take note: warm-up parties and afterparties are BIG – keep an eye out for some of the city's best jazz, funk, soul and afro-pop outfits, which flock to Ladbroke Grove for the occasion.
+London's nightlife is also in the loop: legendary gay club Heaven put on a four-room afterparty to remember last year, with everything from soca to club anthems.
+Seven hours long, it was trumped only by West Side Story's twelve-hour epic at the Mason's Arms in Kensal Green.

-|What||Notting Hill Carnival 2018|
+|What||Notting Hill Carnival 2019|

 |Nearest tube||Ladbroke Grove (underground)|